About Detail

 Want to contribute?
 Notice a detail worth sharing?
 Submit it here.

 P.S.
-I put some useful features in the dynamic island on the top left of the page.
+I put some useful features in the Detail on the top left of the page.
 Go check it out.

 P.P.S.
-I'm still working on the site, so there might be some bugs.
+I'm still working on the platform, so there might be some bugs.
 If you find any, please let me know.